What is therapy (or psychotherapy)?

 Yes, I accept insurance, as an "In-Network" provider for Blue Shield, and as an "Out-of-Network" provider for many other insurance companies.
-To determine the extent of your mental health coverage, I'll provide you with my "Insurance Worksheet" at the first visit.
-This will clarify your benefits and show you exactly what your net payment to me will be.
+To determine the extent of your mental health coverage, you can call Member Services of your insurance company and ask about coverage for me in particular.
 Basically you'll need to find the answers to the following questions:

 - What are my mental health benefits for for Blue Shield providers or for out-of-network providers?